 In areas with a hot, dry climate there is a high risk of fires.
-These areas are sometimes subject to government rules requiring among other things the muffler must be equipped with an approved type of spark arrestor mesh.
+These areas are sometimes controlled by legislation and requirements that among other things the muffler must be equipped with an approved type of spark arrestor mesh.

-CAUTION!
+NB!
 The muffler gets very hot during and after use.
 This also applies during idling.
 Be aware of the fire hazard, especially when working near flammable substances and/or vapours.